douglasgreen/outlines/computing/computer_science/algorithms.md

 ### Time Complexity

 Time complexity refers to the amount of time an algorithm takes to complete as a function of the length of the input.
-It\'s a critical measure because it helps predict how an algorithm will scale with increasing data sizes.
+It's a critical measure because it helps predict how an algorithm will scale with increasing data sizes.
 Time complexity is often expressed as the number of basic operations (like comparisons in a sorting algorithm) that the algorithm performs.

 -   Best Case: The complexity in the most favorable scenario.
 -   Worst Case: The complexity in the most unfavorable scenario.